MSCA-DN-Digital-Finance/Courses/Cohort 1 (2024.01-2027.12)/MSCA_DF_36_AI_for_Data_Analysis/README.md

 ---

+## 📚 Reading Material

+- There is a free book on "Coding with AI" from Prof. Guido Salvaneschi at University of St. Gallen, which can be a good starting point for the topic we will cover in this course: [https://github.com/prg-grp/coding-with-ai/blob/main/markdown-version/table_of_contents.md](https://github.com/prg-grp/coding-with-ai/blob/main/markdown-version/table_of_contents.md)

+---

 ## 💡 Important Notes

 - **Troubleshooting** is part of the course: we expect some installation problems, and solving them is a learning exercise.